neillturner/kitchen-puppet/provisioner_options.md

 http_proxy | nil | use http proxy when installing puppet, packages and running puppet https_proxy | nil | use https proxy when installing puppet, packages and running puppet puppet_logdest | nil | _Array_ of log destinations.
-Include 'console' if wanted
+Include 'console' if wanted custom_install_command | nil | Custom shell command to be used at install stage.
+Can be multiline.
+See examples below.

 ## Puppet Apply Configuring Provisioner Options